ermiasgelaye/Python-challenge/README.md

 The code's organized to analyze the data, and create an output file in the Analysis subfolder in each project.

-Note: All the main codes are setuped to the relative path to adjust in your own computer, however the path in the vedio is just for demontration.
+Note: All the main codes are set up to the relative path to adjust in your own computer, however the path in the vedio is just for demontration.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents